-It is a handy tool which displays devices you included somewhere else in your project that you may have forgotten to add into your diagram.
+It is a handy tool that displays devices you included somewhere else in your project that you may have forgotten to add to your diagram.

 To better understand how the tool works, let's walk through an example together.
 Starting with a blank project, we add a couple of devices to our Topology diagram.

 When we switch to our project's Rack tab, you'll notice the library sidebar automatically opens the sync tool to display the icons we added to the Topology.